 - Dedicated and floating Horizon desktops

 - Configure Horizon to allow users to reset their desktops.
-See the documentation for View, Horizon 6, or Horizon 7, specifically the View Administration guide.
+See the documentation for Horizon 7 or Horizon 6.

-- To ensure that specific Horizon desktops are resettable by users, the client access URLs for the respective pods should have trusted certificates.
-If the URLs have root-signed or self-signed certificates, configure VMware Identity Manager to trust those certificates.
-See VMware Identity Manager Installation and Configuration for information about applying a root certificate.
+- For Horizon desktops to be resettable by users, the client access FQDNs for the respective pods must have trusted certificates.
+If the URLs have root-signed or self-signed certificates, configure Workspace ONE Access to trust those certificates.
+See VMware Workspace ONE Access Installation and Configuration for information about adding a root certificate.

-- (Optional) ♦ Verify that VMware Identity Manager lists a given desktop as resettable by users.
+- ♦(Optional) Verify that Workspace ONE Access lists the desktop as resettable by users.

-- In the VMware Identity Manager console, select the tab.
+- In the Workspace ONE Access console, select the tab.

-- Confirm that the Reset allowed setting is set to true.
+- In the Definition section of the page, verify that the Reset Allowed setting is set to Enabled.

-If the setting is false, then Horizon is not configured to allow users to reset the desktop.
+If it is set to Disabled, Horizon is not configured to allow users to reset the desktop.

 What to do next

-If a Horizon desktop becomes unresponsive, you or users can reset the desktop by selecting the Reset command for it.
+If a Horizon desktop becomes unresponsive, administrators or users can reset the desktop by using the Reset command.